-- Vietnamese Style – During the war years, The School of Fine Arts, selected some students to go to the Soviet Union to study the Russian propaganda art style.
+- Vietnamese Style – During the war years, The School of Fine Arts selected some students to go to the Soviet Union to study the Russian propaganda art style.
 In some of the art pieces in this era you can see the influence of Russian propaganda art, but most of the Vietnamese propaganda art has a decidedly Vietnamese style.

-Themes of Proganada Artwork
+Themes of Vietnamese Proganada Artwork Explained

 - Ho Chi Minh – One of the major themes of the propaganda artwork in Ho Chi Minh.
 Ho Chi Minh is highly revered and considered to be the founder of the Republic of Vietnam.

 - Women – The role of women is significant in Vietnamese society.
 So many of the posters will emphasize the role and importance of women.
 Many women were heavily involved in the war effort, so during the war era, the artists acknowledged the importance of women through posters.